Autumn gardening tips for the garden

 Leaf mould is not only a wonderful soil treatment and conditioner but offers a great way to recycle fallen leaves in autumn.

 What is leaf mould?

 Leaf mould is pretty much what it sounds like an organic soil conditioner made up of decaying leaves.
 Leaf mould retains moisture and is free-draining, making it a good option for mulching around your border plants or using in potting composts.

 The great thing about leaf mould is you don’t need any specialist equipment or products to make it – leaf mould is a free and easy treatment you can make yourself at home.
 For small amounts of leaves, you can even just use a bin liner.
 For larger amounts of leaves, or if you have a large garden, you could build your own leaf bin using wooden stakes and wire mesh.
 Simply fill your bag or bin with leaves, sprinkle with water and then leave them to begin the decomposition process.

-Making leaf mould is definitely a long term task: depending on the leaves used the process could take up to two years, so it’s good to be prepared and begin the process as soon as the leaves begin to fall.
+Making leaf mould is definitely a long-term task: depending on the leaves used the process could take up to two years, so it’s good to be prepared and begin the process as soon as the leaves begin to fall.

 How to use leaf mould

 So, once your leaf mould has reached a crumbly texture and is ready to use, how exactly do you use it?
-The best way to use leaf mould is spread throughout your borders as a mulch.
+The best way to use leaf mould is to spread it throughout your borders as mulch.
 Best used in addition to your usual soil fertiliser, leaf mould works as a soil amendment, increasing water retention and helping improve soil structure